When the 18th Amendment to the Constitution took effect on January 17, 1920, New England’s taverns suddenly became speakeasies.

 Vermont never went dry, it went damp.
 Rumrunners routinely supplied booze from Lake Champlain and from over the Canadian border.

 It used to take an hour to get through St. Albans because so many people were drinking in restaurants, which either had booze in the back room or advised patrons where they could get it.
-Traffic routinely jammed up because of bootleggers and people seeking a good time at the line houses.
+Bootleggers and people seeking a good time at the line houses routinely jammed traffic.

 Queen Lill’s Bucket of Blood in Richford was just one of the many line houses that dotted the Canadian border.
 The line houses straddled the border between Vermont and Quebec, often with a front door in Vermont and a bar in Quebec.